 Storing tools is quite an easy choice for commuters as they are not need for every ride.
 Keep them close to the bottom of your pack or in a pocket where they will not interfere with items that you use daily.
 Remember tools are there in case of emergency so do not skimp out on them.

-3. Water.
 Cycling as is a physical activity.
 As you cycle on your commute, your body rapidly cycles through water.
-Keeping hydrated is the most important thing a human can do.
+Don’t underestimate staying hydrated.
 It will allow you to focus better at work, school, or wherever you are commuting to.
 You will also find that your energy levels are higher when you drink lots of water.

 Most quality commuter packs will have an attachment point for a rear light.
 If the pack does not have one, there is usually some area that you will be able to clip one to.
 We recommend to always leave the light attached to your backpack, but only have it on in dim light.
 A front light can be mounted to your pack shoulder straps, helmet or bike.
 Only leave this attached when it is dark out in order to keep it safe.
 When it is light out, keep it stored with your tools.